Ayoolayusuf2000/Constant-time-/README.md

-# accessing the first elementof an array takes the same time regardless of array size
+# accessing the first element of an array takes the same time regardless of array size